Henry Kissinger and the Vietnam War: End of South Vietnam (1973–1975)

+Final days of the Vietnam War

+Nixon's resignation

 On 9 August 1974, Nixon resigned in the wake of the Watergate scandal.
 Vice President Gerald Ford assumed the presidency.
-Ford kept Kissinger on as both National Security Adviser and Secretary of State.
+Ford kept Kissinger on as both National Security Advisor and Secretary of State.
 Around the same time, the South Vietnamese economy, under the weight of inflation caused by the Arab oil shock and rampant corruption, collapsed.
-By the summer of 1974, the U.S. embassy reported that morale in the ARVN had fallen to dangerously low levels and it was uncertain how much more longer South Vietnam would last.
-The South Vietnamese regime had lost popular support with widespread protests against corruption breaking out; protestors accused Thiệu and his family of corruption.
+By the summer of 1974, the U.S. embassy reported that morale in the ARVN had fallen to dangerously low levels and it was uncertain how much longer South Vietnam would last.
+The South Vietnamese regime had lost popular support, with widespread protests against corruption breaking out; protestors accused Thiệu and his family of corruption.
 In August 1974, Congress passed a bill limiting American aid to South Vietnam to $700 million annually.
-By November 1974, fearing the worse for South Vietnam as the ARVN continued to retreat, Kissinger during the Vladivostok summit lobbied Brezhnev to end Soviet military aid to North Vietnam.
+By November 1974, fearing the worst for South Vietnam as the ARVN continued to retreat, Kissinger, during the Vladivostok Summit, lobbied Brezhnev to end Soviet military aid to North Vietnam.
 The same month, during a visit to Beijing, he lobbied Mao and Zhou to do the same.